gscrow/dressipi-com/_posts/2021-05-19-fashion-specific-product-attributes-the-foundation-for-digital-transformation.markdown

 ### 2) Accuracy & Consistency is Key

 Imagine if your revenue figures were sometimes wrong by 5%.
-Obviously, this would make understanding your sales performance each week impossible - and the same is true for understanding customer behaviour through product attributes.
+Obviously, this would make understanding your sales performance each week impossible - and the same is true for understanding customer behavior through product attributes.

 For example, our analysis has shown that when women with large bust sizes buy crew neck products, 5% more of them return it compared to if they had bought products with round necks.